cpcelestial/cmsc129-lab3-angular-todo/README.md

 - **Angular:** A robust framework for building dynamic web applications.
 - **TypeScript:** A superset of JavaScript that provides static typing.
-- **Vite:** A modern build tool for enhanced development speed and performance.

 ## Getting Started